Cambodian forces open fire as factory strikes turn violent

 Military police confronting the protesters fired live ammunition, Reuters journalists said, and bullet casings were later seen scattered across the ground at the scene.

-"We condemn this appalling use of extreme lethal force by security forces", the group's director, Naly Pilorge, said in a statement.
-"Security forces must now put an immediate end to the use of live ammunition against civilians."

-Spokesmen for the national police and military police said they could not verify the number of casualties.
+Two witnesses said they had seen at least three dead bodies during the chaos.
+Military police spokesman Kheng Tito, however, said only one protester was killed.

+"We are sorry we heard one was killed and some were injured," he said.
+"But we were just following our duty, role and tasks.
+Now, we are securing the situation."

-It followed a crackdown on Thursday outside a Yakjin (Cambodia) Inc factory in another part of the city, when armed troops struck demonstrators with batons, wounding 20 people.
-Yakjin is a maker of clothing for Gap (GPS.N) and Walmart (WMT.N) .
+It followed a similar crackdown on Thursday in another part of the city, when armed troops struck demonstrators with batons.
+Witnesses said at least 20 people were wounded.

+"If violence continues to happen and there are no talks, more violence will break out," said Chheng Sophors of the human rights group Licardo.
+"Protesters have become angry."

 The CNRP, led by former finance minister Sam Rainsy, has courted some 350,000 garment workers from nearly 500 factories across the country by promising to nearly double the monthly minimum wage to $160 if it wins a re-run of the July election, which Hun Sen is refusing to hold.